 Bengal-PRA N/N

-Colour A/a E/E B/B C/cs D/D
+Colour Apb/a E/E B/B C/C D/D I/I

 PK-Def N/N

-Bengal-PRA clear by parentage N/N
+Bengal-PRA by parentage N/N

 Colour A/A E/E B/B cb/cb D/D